Maliview Wastewater System Infrastructure Upgrade

 The Maliview Wastewater Treatment Plant (WWTP) is a 60 m3/day Rotating Biological Contactor (RBC) secondary treatment plant that discharges treated effluent into the marine receiving environment of Trincomali Channel.

-On October 11, 2019 the CRD outlined a three phase corrective action plant to enhance the facility and bring the facility into regulatory compliance.
-The CRD has implemented the first two phases of the action plan as follows:
+On October 11, 2019, the CRD outlined a three-phase corrective action plan to enhance the facility and bring it into regulatory compliance.
+The CRD has implemented the first two phases of the action plan and is now in Phase 3.

 Phase 1